Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Challenges and Opportunities

-Moreover, the variety of protected attributes addressed in experiments, as found by Kuhlman et al.~\cite{kuhlman2020no}, is lacking diversity, with the majority of cases considering race and gender only.
-In practice, ``collecting more training data'' is the most common approach for debiasing, according to interviews conducted by Holstein et al.~\cite{holstein2019improving}.
+Besides, the variety of protected attributes addressed in previous experiments, as found by \citet{kuhlman2020no}, is lacking diversity, with the majority of cases considering race and gender only.
+In practice, ``collecting more training data'' is the most common approach for debiasing, according to interviews conducted by \citet{holstein2019improving}.
+However, an interviewee questioned whether such a fairness intervention is fair, as the targeting of subgroups for additional data collection may be a biased procedure.

-\subsection{Real-world Applications}
+\subsubsection{Real-world Applications}

 While the experiments are conducted on existing, public datasets, it is not clear whether they can be transferred to real-world applications without any adjustments.
-For example, Hacker and Wiedemann~\cite{hacker2017continuous} see the challenge of data distributions changing over time, which would require continuous implementations of bias mitigation methods.
+For example, \citet{hacker2017continuous} see the challenge of data distributions changing over time, which would require continuous implementations of bias mitigation methods.

-Moreover, developers might struggle to detect the relevant population groups to consider when measuring and mitigating bias~\cite{holstein2019improving}, whereas the datasets investigated in Section~\ref{section:datasets} often simplify the problem and already provide binarized protected attributes (e.g., in the COMPAS, six ``demographic'' categories are transformed to ``Caucasian'' and ``not Caucasian''~\cite{bellamy2018ai}).
-Therefore, Martinez et al.~\cite{martinez2020minimax} stated that automatically identifying sub-populations with high-risk during the learning procedure as a field of future work.
+Moreover, developers might struggle to detect the relevant population groups to consider when measuring and mitigating bias~\citep{holstein2019improving}, whereas the datasets investigated in Section~\ref{section:datasets} often simplify the problem and already provide binarized protected attributes (e.g., in the COMPAS, six ``demographic'' categories are transformed to ``Caucasian'' and ``not Caucasian''~\citep{bellamy2018ai}).
+Therefore, \citet{martinez2020minimax} stated that automatically identifying sub-populations with high-risk during the learning procedure as a field of future work.

-Given the multitude of fairness metrics (as seen in Section~\ref{section:metrics}), real world applications could even suffer further unfairness after applying bias mitigation methods due to choosing incorrect criteria~\cite{lee2022maximal}.
-Similarly, showing low bias scores does not necessarily lead to a fair application, as the choice of metrics could be used for ``Fairwashing'' (i.e., using fake explanations to justify unfair decisions)~\cite{mehrabi2022attributing,anders2020fairwashing}.
-Nonetheless, Sylvester and Raff~\cite{sylvester2020trimming} argue that considering fairness criteria while developing ML models is better than considering none, even if the metric is not optimal.
+Given the multitude of fairness metrics (as seen in Section~\ref{section:metrics}), real world applications could even suffer further unfairness after applying bias mitigation methods due to choosing incorrect criteria~\citep{lee2022maximal}.
+Similarly, showing low bias scores does not necessarily lead to a fair application, as the choice of metrics could be used for ``Fairwashing'' (i.e., using fake explanations to justify unfair decisions)~\citep{mehrabi2022attributing,anders2020fairwashing}.
+Nonetheless, \citet{sylvester2020trimming} argue that considering fairness criteria while developing ML models is better than considering none, even if the metric is not optimal.